petterhh/ndt-tools/README.md

 # ndt-tools
-Tools for use with Norwegian Dependency Treebank
+Tools for use with Norwegian Dependency Treebank.